skryv/external-documentation/docs/config/tutorials.md

 Due dates are useful to make sure that back-office tasks are executed in the correct timeframe.
 Tasks are automatically sorted according to due date in the Skryv Platform back-office.

 1. In your workflow, add a due date to your back-office task.
 Here we are setting it to a period of 10 days after the task is active
-2. The final due date is now automatically show on the back-office task list for the casemanager
+2. The final due date is now automatically shown on the back-office task list for the casemanager

-<iframe width="560" height="490" src="https://www.youtube.com/embed/T_fg89ww9fw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="784" height="490" src="https://www.youtube.com/embed/T_fg89ww9fw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## I want use communication templates